Overview

 Conclusion

-You have learned how to use OpenVINO to create an Intelligent Queue Management application using YOLO v8 object detection to count people at retail checkout.
+You have learned how to use the OpenVINO toolkit to create an Intelligent Queue Management application using YOLO v8 object detection to count people at retail checkout.
 This gave you real-time data to reroute customers and minimize wait times.

 While this tutorial used the OpenVINO toolkit to create an Intelligent Queue Management System for retail checkout, the possibilities with object detection are vast.
 For example, a queue of people can occur in situations beyond a checkout, and you’re not limited to only detecting people.
-For your next application you can apply the core principles in this tutorial toward new possibilities, like detecting cars to ease traffic congestion on a highway, or even route people at a concert venue.
+For your next application, you can apply the core principles in this tutorial toward new possibilities, like detecting cars to ease traffic congestion on a highway, or even route people at a concert venue.

 If you have any questions or things you would like to share, join the discussion on GitHub* or the Intel Community Support Channel.
-To learn more about developing with the OpenVINO toolkit, see the documentation
+To learn more about developing with the OpenVINO toolkit, see the documentation.

 For more detailed information on performance benchmarks, visit GitHub.